The Accessibility Insights team is committed to providing tools that are fast, easy to use, and accurate.

 2. Clarify and build consensus

 Sometimes it isn't immediately clear whether a failure is a false positive or a legitimate accessibility issue.
-In this case, Accesibility Insights has historically raised the issue to internal stakeholders to build consensus.
+In this case, Accessibility Insights has historically raised the issue to internal stakeholders to build consensus.

 Building Accessibility Insights is an ongoing learning process for everyone involved.
 The Accessibility Insights team is committed not only to improving our tools, but also to collaborating with the people who use them, consulting with accessibility experts across the community, and documenting key decisions.